Easter Weekend - A Part of 'Semana Santa' in Barcelona

 ![]() |

-This was a great Easter activity for all the family - the children's enthusiasm is infectious as they run from life sized chocolate footballer to chocolate Asterix scene!
-The shop and café at the end of the tour provide an opportunity to buy some quality chocolate gifts of simply sip on one of their thick hot chocolates.
+The children's enthusiasm is infectious as they run from life sized chocolate footballer to chocolate Asterix scene.
+The shop and café at the end of the tour provide an opportunity to buy some quality chocolate gifts or simply sip on one of their thick hot chocolates.

 Prices: